A gift of life insurance

 You may name Arthritis Society Canada as the beneficiary of a new or existing life insurance policy.
 A tax receipt will be issued to your estate for the full amount of funds distributed upon your death.
 These funds are not subject to probate, as they are separate from your other estate assets.

 If you plan on taking out a new life insurance policy, consider naming Arthritis Society Canada as owner and beneficiary.
 In this way, you will receive annual tax receipts for the yearly insurance premiums.

 You may also transfer ownership and beneficiary designation to Arthritis Society Canada of any existing partially or completely paid-up policies, if these have finished serving their original purposes.
 You’ll receive a tax receipt for the cash value, and tax receipts will also be issued annually for the future premiums you pay on the policy.

 The benefits of gifting life insurance are:

 - your estate is not diminished to your heirs (because life insurance, by its nature, creates a separate “estate”)

-- it is not subject to probate fees or delays in settlement - the full proceeds are payable to The Arthritis Society at maturity or death (probate fees do not exist in Quebec)
+- it is not subject to probate fees or delays in settlement - the full proceeds are payable to Arthritis Society Canada at maturity or death (probate fees do not exist in Quebec)